Nexmo/station/_tutorials/client-sdk-js-receive-calls.md

 })
 ```

-The listener method takes as a parameter an `member` object that contains information about who's calling, and a `call` object, that lets you interact with the call in progress.
+The listener method receives an `member` object that contains information about who's calling, and a `call` object, that lets you interact with the call in progress.

 ## Answer a call